eyalav12/otp/README.md

 # OTP Project

-This project provides a simple implementation of generating and validating One-Time Passwords (OTPs) through email.
-The backend is built with Node.js and Express, and the frontend is developed using React.
+This project provides an implementation of generating and validating One-Time Passwords (OTPs) through email,utilizing an external API for added functionality.
+The backend is built with Node.js and Express, and the frontend is developedusing React.

 ## Prerequisites
 - Node.js